 Goal 2 - Amy wants to learn more about the wider market.
 The company has an excellent marketing and analytics team who are happy to share their knowledge and research tools.
 After spending time with them she'll be able to ask deeper questions from her existing clients to really get to know their business.
 And finally, she'll create her own industry report identifying market gaps that she'd like to go after as a Sales Manager.

 Want to get right to it?
 Create an individual development plan on PeopleGoal!
-You can sign up for a free trial without adding a credit card and take a look at our FAQs guide to creating your first development plan.
+You can sign up for a free trial without adding a credit card.